-Deeply moved by Kim Il Sung's great trust on him who was an ordinary clergyman, Kang Ryang Uk said to Kim Il Sung: "Thank you.
+Deeply moved by Kim II Sung's great trust in him who was an ordinary clergyman, Kang Ryang Uk said to Kim II Sung: "Thank you.
 I will take your trust in me as your request for all our Christians to follow the path of patriotism to the last, and I will devote my all to nation building."